EmmaRoscow/EmmaRoscow.github.io/README.md

 ## Awards & prizes

-This may be immodest of me, and some of these awards are now quite old, but I am proud of them because they show off some of the skills that I am most proud of: my research skills, and my ability to communicate complex topics to different audiences.
+This is the immodel part.
+Some of these awards are now quite old, but I appreciate them because they show off some of the skills that I am most proud of: my research skills, and my ability to communicate complex topics to different audiences.

 * Winner, World Data League, June 2023
 * Best poster, Population Health Science Institute PhD Symposium, University of Bristol, April 2018